bkw777/Model_T_RAM/doc/DIP_PCB_legs.md

 ### procedure

-Solder the ICs on the PCB before proceeding to the legs.
+Solder other components on the PCB before doing the legs.

 1. Break the 40-pin socket in half.
 2. Insert the two 20-pin sockets into the breadboard parallel to each other and 0.7 inches apart.